 If you are running an e-commerce business it is essential that you have the ability to take credit card payments online.
-Small startups may be able to get off the ground with a payment service provider such as Paypal, but if you plan to scale your business, you’ll need a merchant account as soon as possible.
+Small startups may be able to get off the ground with a payment service provider such as Paypal, but if you plan to scale your business, you’ll need a high risk merchant account as soon as possible.

 Unfortunately, if you’re a high-risk merchant, finding someone to process your credit card payments can be a challenge.
 There is no universal policy that determines whether or not your business qualifies as high-risk; it’s up to each payment processor to decide which criterion to use.